 PPMD has created videos demonstrating how to properly apply AFOs to children and adults with Duchenne.
 To view these videos, please visit our PT video series page.View Stretching Videos >

 Serial casting refers to a process of applying a series of rigid casts (typically plaster) over an individual’s joint (most often used for heel cords at the ankle).
 The casts are used to slowly (with frequent cast changes over several weeks) increase range of motion at a specific joint.
 The joint is stretched “slightly” further with each new cast placement, which is typically 1-2 times per week.
 This procedure is not done at all centers, and should only be done at centers familiar with both the procedure and Duchenne.
 Careful monitoring by an PT with experience in serial casting and Duchenne is critical for success.

 As mobility devices become necessary, these, too, will need to be evaluated by your physical therapy team.
 It is important that the device is used safely (wear your seat belt always and chest strap, if needed) and that the device offers optimal support and proper positioning.
 Following the advice of your physical therapist regarding when specific mobility devices are needed, is important.
 Your physical therapy team will help you to access the devices most appropriate for optimizing your function and quality of life.

 Use wheelchair inserts and support

-    For a detailed look at posture and seating, refer to our Mobility & Accessibility page.
+For a detailed look at standers, refer to our Mobility & Accessibility page.